Eduardo de Acha: Club presidency

-Athletic Club helped Athletic de Madrid from the first moment, giving them uniforms, the badge and the name.
-In the first years, they could not participate in national tournaments due to their link with its counterpart from Bilbao, so Acha gave several of his team's best players to Athletic Club so that they could play in the tournament and in exchange for their help.
+Athletic Club de Bilbao helped Athletic de Madrid from the first moment, giving them uniforms, a badge, and the name.
+In the first years, they could not participate in national tournaments due to their link with its counterpart from Bilbao, so Acha gave several of his team's best players to Athletic Club so that they could play in the tournament in exchange for their help.
 Together, they won the 1904 Copa del Rey, where Athletic were declared winners without playing a match after their opponents failed to turn up.

 During his presidency, Athletic made its first participation in an official tournament, in October 1906, by partaking in the Madrid Championship, whose winner would go on to the Copa del Rey as a representative of the Madrid region, except if said champion was Athletic, as they were prohibited from competing against their parent club from Bilbao.
 Until then, all the matches played since its foundation had been friendly games.
 The club got its first competitive victory on 6 December 1906, when they unexpectedly, but convincingly defeated Madrid 5–0.

 Having moved its headquarters to Calle Fuencarral, Athletic Club de Madrid wanted to officially establish itself and formalize its first regulations, instead of continuing to use Bilbao's.
-Eduardo de Acha drafted a statute to obtain legal personality, in accordance with the law of associations of 30 June 1887, drawing up the club's own statutes, so on 20 February 1907, the club officially disassociated itself from Athletic Club de Bilbao to register in the official registry of associations.
+Eduardo de Acha drafted a statute to obtain legal personality, in accordance with the law of associations of 30 June 1887, drawing up the club's own statutes, so on 20 February 1907, the club was registered in the official registry of associations, thus officially disassociated itself from Athletic Club de Bilbao.

-With the club's independence, a new board of directors was elected and Acha resigned from his position on 20 February 1907, the same day that Atlético got their independence when they stopped being a branch of the classic Basque club, with Ricardo de Gondra, another of the club's founders, taking over the presidency.
-His link with the club continued, although with different intensity, until 1923.
+With the club's independence, a new board of directors was elected and Acha resigned from his position on 20 February 1907, the same day that Athletic de Madrid got their independence when they stopped being a branch of the Bilbao club, with Ricardo de Gondra, another of the club's founders, taking over the presidency.
+The unofficial links with Athletic Club de Bilbao (for instance, both teams switched their shirt colours to red-and-white in 1910 via a single order from England) would continue, although with different intensity, until 1923.

+Military career

-At the same time, De Acha developed a career as a soldier and became captain of the artillery and a member of the Order of Calatrava.
+At the same time, Acha developed a career as a soldier and became captain of the artillery and a member of the Order of Calatrava.

 Death

-He married Manuela Sánchez-Arjona y Velasco (12 August 1887 – 23 April 1957), daughter of the 1st Marquis of Casa Arjona and twice great-granddaughter of the 2nd Marquis of Ríocabado, and had six children and daughters.
-Eduardo de Acha died in Madrid on Saint Andrew's Day (November 30) of 1928, at the age of 50.
+Acha married Manuela Sánchez-Arjona y Velasco (12 August 1887 – 23 April 1957), daughter of the 1st Marquis of Casa Arjona and twice great-granddaughter of the 2nd Marquis of Ríocabado, and had six children and daughters.

+Acha died in Madrid on Saint Andrew's Day (November 30) of 1928, at the age of 50.